-Through the years of helping design missional initiatives and evangelism training, I have found five essentials that any church evangelism strategy MUST have in order to work in your local culture.
+Through the years of helping design missional initiatives and evangelism training, I have found five essentials that church evangelism strategies MUST have in order to work in your local culture.

 Church evangelism strategies start with proximity, and genuine interest expressed through conversation and organic relationship building.
 Oftentimes churches start evangelism training with how to articulate the gospel.

-But when your church folks no longer have connection with people far from God, it doesn’t matter how eloquent your gospel presentation rolls.
+But when your church folks no longer have a connection with people far from God, it doesn’t matter how eloquent your gospel presentation rolls.

-When you develop your own strategy, you can’t help but develop unique language for the process of evangelism.
+When you develop your own strategy, you can’t help but develop a unique language for the process of evangelism.
 This distinct terminology flows out of your church culture for your surrounding community culture.

 In a sense, the new language is a part of incarnating the truth of the gospel in your time and place.